-Zadarnowski doesn’t find it unusual that his band’s reunion has been set in motion by music fans in Spain.
+Zadarnowski didn’t find it unusual that his band’s reunion had been set in motion by music fans in Spain.
 “The Spaniards are certainly receptive to all the old San Diego stuff.
 Probably even more so than San Diego,” he joked.

 “We’ve rehearsed a handful of times,” said Silva.
 “It’s just like the old days, except we’re all a little bit fatter.”

 Another reunion performance was staged October 21, 2016 at the Casbah.